-A non-profit, non-partisan organization with a mission to empower people to live healthier lives in a healthier environment.
-Through their reports, online databases, mobile apps, and communications campaigns, EWG is educating and empowering consumers to make safer and more informed decisions about the products they buy and the companies they support.
+A nonprofit, nonpartisan organization with a mission to empower people to live healthier lives in a healthier environment.
+Through its reports, online databases, mobile apps, and communications campaigns, EWG is educating and empowering consumers to make safer and more informed decisions about the products they buy and the companies they support.
 In response to consumer pressure, companies are giving up potentially dangerous chemical ingredients in their products and improving their practices.

-A list of farmer’s markets across Baltimore city, available from spring to late fall, selling fresh locally sourced produce, locally made cheeses, and unusual culinary dishes, as well as flowers, crafts and gifts.
+A list of farmers markets across Baltimore, available from spring to late fall, selling fresh, locally sourced produce, locally made cheeses, and unusual culinary dishes, as well as flowers, crafts, and gifts.

-The Office of Sustainability develops and advocates for programs, policies, and actions by government, citizens, businesses, and institutions that improve the long-term environmental, social, and economic viability of Baltimore City.
+The Office of Sustainability develops and advocates for programs, policies, and actions by government, citizens, businesses, and institutions that improve the long-term environmental, social, and economic viability of Baltimore.
 Opportunities for getting involved through education and promoting awareness are available, as are sustainability resources.

 A volunteer-driven organization designed to increase awareness about how residents can make the Baltimore region cleaner and environmentally safer for all who live and work here.

-A statewide, citizen-based environmental advocacy organization which believes that Maryland is full of special places worth protecting and preserving for future generations.
-They research the challenges confronting Maryland's environment, raise awareness of environmental issues, and promote sensible solutions.
+A statewide, citizen-based environmental advocacy organization that believes Maryland is full of special places worth protecting and preserving for future generations.
+It researches the challenges confronting Maryland's environment, raises awareness of environmental issues, and promotes sensible solutions.

 Provides a wealth of information on important issues and the research findings for these issues.
 Issues include air quality, climate change, water, green living, pesticides, waste, ecosystems, emergencies, and sustainable living.
 Also lists laws and regulations.

-NRDC works on a broad range of issues with a mission to safeguard the Earth—its people, its plants and animals, and the natural systems on which all life depends.
+The NRDC works on a broad range of issues with a mission to safeguard the earth — its people, its plants and animals, and the natural systems on which all life depends.
 Priority issues and information on curbing global warming, creating clean energy, reviving the world’s oceans, defending endangered wildlife, preventing pollution, ensuring sufficient water, and fostering sustainable communities.